aoijs/documentation/src/functions/usdarrayfilter.md

 # $arrayFilter

-`$arrayFilter` function filters down to just the elements from the given array that pass the test.
+`$arrayFilter` function filters down to just the elements from the given array that pass the condition.

 ### Usage